The Best Slicer Software For All Levels

-The slicer, also called slicing software acts as the middleman between the 3D model and the 3D printer.
+Slicer software or slicers act as the middleman between the 3D model and the 3D printer.
 Once you have modelled the object you would like to 3D print, you will have it in an STL file.
 The slicer converts the model into a series of thin layers and produces a G-code file containing instructions tailored to a specific type of printer.
 In other words, it is dividing the object into a stack of flat layers and describing these layers as linear movements of the 3D printer extruder, fixation laser or equivalent.

-The List: Top 10 From Beginner to Professional Level
+Top 10 From Beginner to Professional Level Slicer Software

 It was developed by the 3D printer giant Ultimaker and used by the company’s community of users.
 This slicer software is open-source and free.
 It is compatible with most desktop 3D printers and can work with most files in the most common 3D formats such as .STL, .OBJ, .X3D, .3MF (as well as image file formats such as BMP, GIF, JPG and PNG).
 It is suitable for beginners as well as for professionals.
 Some features include: showing a toolpath, estimating printing time and material usage.
 Experienced users can use third-party plugins.